Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 Most people want to start investing because they want to retire or retire early.
 Others want to be able to cover their medical bills, or pay for their children's college, travel, or have extra money later.

-No matter what your reasons, or where you are in life, learning how to invest is the best way to secure your financial future and that is exactly what I’m going to show you in this post.
+No matter what your reasons are or where you are in life, learning how to invest is the best way to secure your financial future.
+That is exactly what I'm going to show you in this post.

-In the end, none of these will help you secure your retirement or make you very much money.
-In fact, they will provide little protection from inflation - which has hovered around 3-4% for the last 20 years.
+In the end, none of these will help you secure your retirement income or make you very much money.
+In fact, they will provide little protection from inflation, which has hovered around 3-4% for the last 20 years.

-If you follow these methods of saving your money, you’ll be lucky to double the money you have right now.
-That’s not going to be enough.
+If you follow these methods of saving your income, you'll be lucky to double the money you have right now.
+That's not going to be enough to cover your annual expenses or set you up for a long retirement.

-Investing doesn’t have to be complicated.
-I can assure you that if I could do it and retire a millionaire, you can too.
-It’s that simple.
+Investing doesn't have to be complicated.
+I can assure you that if I could do it and retire early and as a millionaire, you can too.
+It's that simple.

 I started out just like you.